 Interest cover measures the ability of the Fund to meet its interest payments on debt finance from its earnings.
-The level of interest cover gives an indication of the Fund's financial health, in paying both interest to debt finance providers and distributions to Investors.
+The level of interest cover gives an indication of the Fund's financial health.
 It is a key measure of the risks associated with the Fund's debt finance and the sustainability of debt refinancing.